 This document provides public safety agencies and grant applicants with information on Project 25 (P25) standards and compliance.

-This roadmap outlines key considerations of converging emergency communications initiatives, including systems, technology, and policies.
-It is an educational tool and resource for program managers and grant applicants, which outlines issues and steps toward realizing the National Emergency Communications Plan’s vision.
+This roadmap outlines key considerations of converging emergency communications initiatives, including systems, technology and policy.
+It is an educational tool and resource for program managers and grant applicants, which outlines issues and steps towards realizing the National Emergency Communications Plan's vision.

 Sustaining Public Safety Communications Systems